AdobeDocs/workfront-apis/src/pages/index.md

 [Setup API Credentials and Access](guides/gaining_access/)

-Follow this tutorial to gather the required authentication credentials for all Workfront APIs
+Guide for how to setup your Authentication credentials and gain access to the API's

 <DiscoverBlock slots="link, text"/>

 [API Domains](https://experienceleague.adobe.com/en/docs/workfront/using/adobe-workfront-api/tips-troubleshooting-apis/locate-domain-for-api)

-Follow this tutorial to understand API domains
+Guide that includes the details of what domain you use for API calls.

 <DiscoverBlock slots="heading, link, text"/>